Exploration of Quantum Computer Power Side-Channels: Introduction

 \section{Introduction}

-Quantum computers have gained more and more attention, especially as large numbers of quantum computers are easily accessible over the internet.
-Due to the expensive nature of the quantum computing equipment, these computers are currently available as cloud-based systems.
-Cloud-based services such as IBM Quantum~\cite{ibm_quantum}, Amazon Bracket~\cite{braket}, and Microsoft Azure~\cite{azure} already provide access to various types of Noisy Intermediate-Scale Quantum (NISQ) from different vendors.
+Quantum computers have gained more and more attention in recent years, especially as large numbers of quantum computers are now easily accessible over the internet.
+Cloud-based vendors such as IBM Quantum~\cite{ibm_quantum}, Amazon Bracket~\cite{braket}, and Microsoft Azure~\cite{azure}, already provide access to various types of Noisy Intermediate-Scale Quantum (NISQ) {devices} from different providers.
 Remote access makes it easy for different users and companies to run algorithms on real quantum computers without the need to purchase or maintain them.
-On the other hand, the users have no control over the physical space where the quantum computers are.
-While the cloud providers may not be bad actors themselves, the threat of malicious insiders within data centers or cloud computing facilities is well-known in classical security.
-These malicious insiders may have physical access to the equipment of quantum computers.

-Separately, a large number of companies and startups are working on the development of quantum algorithms.
+Already, a large number of companies and startups are working on the development of quantum algorithms to run on these cloud-based quantum computers.
 These companies or startups do not themselves have quantum computers, but depend on remote access to real machines from the cloud providers.
 They can use a convenient pay-per-use model to run circuits on real quantum computers.
-However, given possibly important intellectual property being developed by companies and startups, there is a need to understand if and how sensitive information could be extracted from the operational behavior of quantum computers.
-Without physical control of the machines, their circuits may be subject to side-channel attacks, even without the knowledge of these companies or startups.
+However, given possibly important intellectual property embedded in their quantum circuits, there is a need to understand if and how sensitive information could be extracted from the operational behavior of quantum computers.